Hawkhurst Gang: Downfall

 and sentenced to hang.
 One of their number died in gaol before sentence could be carried out.
 The rest were hanged north of Chichester on the Broyle.
 The principal murderers' bodies were then hung in chains, one on the Portsmouth Road near Rake, two on Selsey Bill, one near Chichester at Rook's Hill and one at Horsmonden in Kent.

 With the cruel deaths of Galley and Chater, among others, causing national outrage, the names of known smugglers were published in the London Gazette.
 Any smuggler so listed was instructed to hand themselves in within 40 days of the publication date.

 In all, at least 75 of the gang were hanged or transported.
 In addition, 14 of the gang had their bodies hung in chains (gibbeted).
 Gibbeting was usually reserved for murderers and occasionally mail robbers; so was an unusual punishment for smugglers, but reflected how seriously the authorities took the actions of the Hawkhurst Gang.

-The Smugglers' stone
+Legacy

+In Kent and Sussex there are numerous 'memorials' and plaques commemorating those gang members executed and gibbeted in 1749.

 On Broyle Road, in Chichester, there is a weather-beaten stone, known as the Smugglers' Stone, that was erected in 1749 to record the place of execution of six smugglers and the burial place of one of the convicted smugglers who died before his execution could be carried out.
 The inscription reads:

+According to the author Alex Preston, a street named Dumb Woman's Lane, located near Winchelsea, owes its name to the smugglers removing the tongue of a local woman after she informed on them to the government authorities in the 1740s.